JaekSooley/LandXMLCleaner/README.md

-# LandXMLCleaner
+# Description

+Once a surface has been edited in Civil 3D and exported to a LandXML file, elements are added which define drawing objects (breaklines, alignments, etc.) used by the surface.
+This can cause signficant bloat for large enough surfaces.

+The LandXML surfaces only really need points and faces, and seem to be just fine after removing PlanFeatures/SourceData/Alignments.

-A simple console application to remove elements from .XML files.
+_LandXMLCleaner_ is simple console application to remove elements from .XML files.
 While this is set up for use with Civil 3D LandXML files, any .XML file should work.

+Drag and drop an XML file or directory containing XML files into this handy-dandy console application and press ENTER to start.
+The application should create a copy of each file in the original file's directory, sans specified elements.

-Drag and drop a JSON file into the command line to automatically load a list of pre-defined elements to remove.
+Drag and drop a JSON file into the command line to quickly load a pre-defined list of elements to remove.
 This overwrites any existing elements.

 Directories containing multiple .xml files can be entered into the console for batch processing.